ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 ---

 ## 6. Data Retention and Deletion
 * **User Control:** You can delete individual visits, documents, or places at any time within the app.
+Disabling tracking for a location will automatically terminate and finalize any active visit log for that place to ensure no "ghost" data is recorded while you intend for tracking to be off.
 * **Full Wipe:** Uninstalling the app or "Clearing Data" in Android Settings will permanently delete all StoPoint data. **We cannot recover deleted data because we never had a copy.**
 * **Portability:** You can export your data at any time via the JSON Backup, CSV, or PDF features.